 Wisdom is the ability to apply one’s knowledge correctly.
-It’s knowing when, how and where to say or do something.
+It knows when, how, and where to say or do something.
 Knowledge is the collection of information in one’s mind.
 Wisdom is the ability to take that information and properly apply it.

-These 5 pillars are the basic level a person starts from.
-This is the foundation.
-And the Bedouin who typically isn’t exposed to that much knowledge wouldnt be asked for more than this.
-It’s not expected from him to know any better.
+These five pillars are the basic level for a person to start, this is the foundation.
+The Bedouin, who typically has less exposure to much knowledge, wouldn’t be asked for more than this.
+It’s not expected of him to know any better.
 However, for a scholar or a learned person, much more is expected of him.
-And of course, because of his knowledge, they would go beyond what is required for the rewards of Allah.
+And, of course, because of his knowledge, they would go beyond the criteria for the rewards of Allah.
 They know the basics wouldn’t be enough.
 Out of gratitude, they would do more.
 Rasulallah (s) would pray exceptionally long salaat that others would be astonished.

 “The Prophet (s) used to offer night prayers till his feet became swollen.
 Somebody said, to him, “Allah has forgiven you, your faults of the past and those to follow.”
 On that, he said, “Shouldn’t I be a thankful slave of Allah)?”

-But this level of devotion was not forced on the people.
-Rasulallah was gentle and understanding of people’s situations and he was merciful to his people.
-When someone would make a mistake, someone that didn’t know any better he was patient with them.
-For example the story of the Bedouin.
+But Rasul Allah did not force this level of devotion on the people.
+RasulAllah was gentle and understanding of people’s situations, and he was merciful to his people.
+When someone would make a mistake, someone that didn’t know any better, he was patient with them—for example, the story of the Bedouin.

 [Related by Muslim in his Saheeh, 285]

-When the people around the Prophet got angry, the Prophet himself calmly explained to the Bedouin the etiquettes of the Masjid without yelling at the man or making him feel bad.
-His manner with the Bedouin made the Bedouin so happy that he invoked the mercy of Allah for the Prophet Muhammad(s)
+When the people around the Prophet got angry, the Prophet himself calmly explained to the Bedouin the etiquette of the Masjid without yelling at the man or making him feel bad.
+His manner with the Bedouin made the Bedouin so happy that he invoked the mercy of Allah for the Prophet Muhammad(s).

 Rasulallah (s) was patient when it came to others.
-And sometimes its better to turn the page when things happen.
+And sometimes, it’s better to turn the page when things happen.
 And sometimes it better to understand a person than to try to change a person.
-When giving da’wah our job is not to change people.
+When giving da’wah, our job is not to change people.
 We are here to pass on a message and leave a positive influence on the lives of others.
-We are not meant to be a gaurd over them.
+We are not a guard over them.

 وَلَوْ شَاءَ اللَّهُ مَا أَشْرَكُوا ۗ وَمَا جَعَلْنَاكَ عَلَيْهِمْ حَفِيظًا ۖ وَمَا أَنْتَ عَلَيْهِمْ بِوَكِيلٍ